Expanding cone and applications to homogeneous dynamics: Introduction

-\end{thm} As usual the relation $f_1\ll_* f_2$ for two nonnegative functions means $f_1 \ll M f_2$ for some constant $M>0$ depending possibly on variables in the set $*$.
-In this paper the dependence of implied constants on metric or Haar measure of Lie groups will not be specified.
-Theorem \ref{thm;general} is an important ingredient for effective $k$-equidistribution in \S \ref{sec;intro k mixing}.
+\end{thm} As usual the relation $f_1\ll_* f_2$ for two nonnegative functions means $f_1 \le M f_2$ for some constant $M>0$ depending possibly on variables in the set $*$.
+In this paper the dependence of the implied constants on metrics or Haar measures of Lie groups will not be specified.
+Theorem \ref{thm;general} is an important ingredient for effective multiple equidistribution in \S \ref{sec;intro k mixing}.

 It is interesting to extend Theorem \ref{thm;general} to more general classes of measures on $U$ such as friendly measures of \cite{klw04} in the setting of Example \ref{ex;main}.
-Although Theorem \ref{thm;general} looks restrictive due to the assumption that $G$ is connected and semisimple, it actually answers quantitative nonescape of mass for arbitrary Lie group $S$ and lattice $\Lambda$ in $S$.
+Although Theorem \ref{thm;general} looks restrictive due to the assumption that $G$ is connected and semisimple, it actually provides quantitative nonescape of mass for an arbitrary Lie group $S$ and a lattice $\Lambda$ in $S$.
 It is not hard to see that if $S$ is not connected, the quantitative nonescape of mass can be reduced to that of $S^\circ/S^\circ \cap \Lambda$.
-Here and hereafter $S^\circ$ denotes the connected component of the identity of the Lie group.
+Here and hereafter $S^\circ$ denotes the identity component of the Lie group.
 Suppose $S$ is connected, then it follows from \cite[Lemma 6.1]{bq12} that there is a closed normal amenable subgroup $R$ of $S$ such that $S/R$ is a semisimple Lie group without compact factors, $R/\Lambda\cap R $ is compact and $\pi(\Lambda)$ is a lattice of $S/R$ where $\pi: S\to S/R$ is the quotient map.
-Therefore we finally can reduce quantitative nonescape of mass to the setting of Theorem \ref{thm;general}.
+Therefore, we can finally reduce quantitative nonescape of mass to the setting of Theorem \ref{thm;general}.